 The Accusations of Misanthropy against the Jews in Antiquity

-Whether we can speak of “antisemitism” in Antiquity is a debated issue among scholars.
-Four arguments in particular recur in the discussion: the word is modern and employing it in connection to Antiquity is anachronistic; it is a term forged by the antisemites themselves; it implies the notion of race, which was conceptualized as a pseudo-scientific theory in the 19th century; finally, using “antisemitism” to describe hostility toward Jews in Antiquity suggests that the ancient and modern phenomena are identical.
-The first objection applies to numerous other terms used in historical studies and could be removed through a proper definition.
-Concerning the third objection, Benjamin Isaac has called into question the common notion that Greeks and Romans did not have a conception of “race” and thus could not have developed racist modes of thinking; he argues that we must distinguish ethnic prejudices from forms of protoracism, which did in fact exist in Antiquity.
-In the case of the Jews, however, Isaac concludes that the ancient sources attest no such protoracism, and that Jews were rather confronted with ethnic prejudices and xenophobia, as some other ethnic groups also were.
-This conclusion tends to strengthen the third and the fourth objections mentioned above.
-It also highlights the fact that objecting to the notion is not necessarily the same as objecting to the word itself.
-Historians who have used the term “antisemitism” to discuss ancient texts and events do not necessarily argue that Greeks and Romans saw the Jews as a “race” afflicted by irreversible flaws.
+Many scholars have questioned the application of the term “antisemitism” to attitudes to Jews in Antiquity, mostly on grounds that it is anachronistic and wrongly suggests that the ancient and modern phenomena are identical.
+Particularly, modern antisemitism is associated with the notion of race, which some scholars argue is a category that would have made no sense in Antiquity.
+Yet Benjamin Isaac has called into question the common notion that Greeks and Romans did not have a conception of “race” and thus could not have developed racist modes of thinking; he argues that we must distinguish ethnic prejudices from forms of proto-racism, which did in fact exist in Antiquity.
+In the case of the Jews, however, Isaac concludes that the ancient sources attest to no such proto-racism, and that Jews were rather confronted with ethnic prejudices and xenophobia, as some other ethnic groups also were.
+On the other hand, historians who have used the term “antisemitism” to discuss ancient texts and events do not necessarily argue that Greeks and Romans saw the Jews as a “race” afflicted by irreversible flaws.
+Ultimately, I deem it possible to use “antisemitism” in relation to the ancient evidence if we agree to define the term merely as “hostility toward Jews” (Judenfeindschaft) or “Jew-hatred” (Judenhass).
+We will have to keep in mind, though, that in connection with Antiquity, it does not entail a racial or racist connotation and that what comes most often under attack are the customs and the way of life of the Jews.
+Moreover, when addressing a non-academic audience, it seems preferable to avoid “antisemitism” in connection with Antiquity and to speak of hostility or hatred toward Jews, in order to emphasize the importance of historical contexts and historical evolutions.

 Scholarly works dealing with Antiquity frequently use other words than “antisemitism,” such as “anti-Judaism.”
-It has the advantage of being devoid of racial connotation and of pointing to the customs and way of life of the Jews as the target of their detractors’ attacks—an aspect that lay at the core of the accusations of misanthropy, as we shall see below.
-The question arises, however, whether it is possible to distinguish criticism of the Jewish laws and lifestyle and criticism of the Jews as an ethnic group.
+It has the advantage of being devoid of anachronistic racial connotations and of pointing to the customs and way of life of the Jews as the target of their detractors’ attacks—an aspect that lay at the core of the accusations of Jewish misanthropy, as we shall see below.
+Yet is it possible to distinguish criticism of the Jewish laws and lifestyle and criticism of the Jews as an ethnic group?
 From the perspective of ancient ethnographers and historians, an ethnos was characterized, inter alia, by its customs.
 In most ancient sources, derogatory comments on Jewish laws involve generalizing and derogatory comments on the members of the ethnos.
 Another point that needs to be taken into account is the scholarly view that “anti-Judaism” should be restricted to Christian hostility toward Jews, which is seen as rooted in religious and theological disagreement.
+Yet I consider it possible to use “anti-Judaism” in connection with the ancient “pagan” evidence too when it specifically targets Jewish beliefs and customs.